 Dodging specific questions about what pilots and radar operators had seen in the skies over the Capitol, Major General John Samford came back again and again to the temperature-inversion theory.
 Never mind that Ruppelt had since come to the opposite conclusion.

 “The investigators had ruled out the inversion,” says Alejandro Rojas, editor of the UFO news site OpenMinds.
 “They had examined that situation.
 The radar operators said, ‘Inversions happen.
 We know what inversions look like.
 This is not an inversion.
 This is not the same thing at all.’”

 To Ruppelt’s disappointment, the Air Force’s press conference worked exactly as planned.
 The papers reported the temperature-inversion story and the public largely seemed to accept it.
 In his 1956 book, The Report on Unidentified Flying Objects, Ruppelt reports that after the press conference, UFO sightings dropped from 50 a day to 10.

 Skeptics, however, weren’t satisfied with the pat government response.
 Many accused Air Force and Project Blue Book investigators of devious behavior and secret knowledge.
-It wasn’t until Project Blue Book documents were made public WHEN that UFO sleuths could see that the closest thing to a government cover-up of UFO sightings in the nation’s capital was actually a conspiracy of ignorance.
+It wasn’t until Project Blue Book documents were made public in 1985 that UFO sleuths could see that the closest thing to a government cover-up of UFO sightings in the nation’s capital was actually a conspiracy of ignorance.

 “The Washington UFO flap perfectly illustrates the real government 'cover-up',” says Nick Pope, a UFO journalist who used to run UFO-investigations unit for the British Ministry of Defense.
 “It’s not a situation where the authorities conspired to keep some terrible truth about UFOs from the people, but rather, the government doing its best to keep people from realizing that they didn't have all the answers.”